Customer Health Score for SaaS: How to Predict Churn Before It Happens

 By the time a customer clicks “Cancel,” it’s usually too late.
 The decision was made weeks ago.
 The real question is: can you spot the warning signs early enough to do something about it?

-The 4-Signal Framework
+The 4-Signal Customer Health Score Framework

 1. Payment Recency (40% weight)

 When did the customer last pay you?
-This is the strongest signal.
+This is the strongest churn signal.
 A customer who paid yesterday is almost certainly still engaged.
 A customer whose last payment was 60 days ago?
 Something is wrong.

 - Paid in the last 7 days: 40/40 points